-Dust fall sampling is conducted year-round; however, the winter sampling program is limited to a subset of the sampling sites (14 out of 26 in the 2013/14 season) because access to remote sites is restricted.
+Dust fall sampling is conducted year-round; however, the winter sampling program is limited to a subset of the sampling sites because access to remote sites is restricted.
 The sites not visited over the winter months were the most remote from the Mine Site, Tote Road and Milne Port.
 Because of their distance from disturbances, those sites are exposed to minimal project-initiated dust fall.